Summary

 - Format it properly

-With Cowork, you say: “Prepare my Q1 board meeting brief using the financial data in my Google Drive, our competitor tracker spreadsheet, and the risk register document.
+With Cowork, the user issues a single instruction: “Prepare my Q1 board meeting brief using the financial data in my Google Drive, our competitor tracker spreadsheet, and the risk register document.
 Format it as a polished PDF with our standard template.”
-Cowork then autonomously accesses each source, synthesizes the information, formats the document, and saves the finished product to your specified location.
+Cowork then autonomously accesses each source, synthesizes the information, formats the document, and saves the finished product to the specified location.

 Computer Use (March 2026)

-The March 2026 update introduced full computer use capabilities, which is a transformative addition.
-Cowork can now:
+The March 2026 update introduced full computer use capabilities, a transformative addition.
+Cowork can now perform the following actions:

-- Manipulate files — create, move, rename, and organize files and folders on your system
+- Manipulate files: create, move, rename, and organize files and folders on the user’s system

-- Use specialized tools — interact with industry-specific software that does not have an API integration
+- Use specialized tools: interact with industry-specific software that does not provide an API integration

-This is what makes Cowork feel less like software and more like a colleague.
-It can literally use your computer the way you would — clicking through interfaces, reading what is on screen, and taking appropriate actions.
-The implications for automation are enormous, because it means Cowork is not limited to applications that have built API integrations.
-If a human can use it through a graphical interface, Cowork can potentially use it too.
+This functionality is what makes Cowork resemble a colleague rather than software.
+It can use the computer as a person would, clicking through interfaces, reading the screen, and taking appropriate actions.
+The implications for automation are considerable, because Cowork is not limited to applications with built-in API integrations.
+If a human can use an application through a graphical interface, Cowork can typically do so as well.

 Local File Access

-One of the most practical features of Cowork is its ability to read and write local files without the friction of manual uploads and downloads.
-Previous AI workflows required you to copy-paste text, upload documents to a web interface, wait for processing, and then download results.
-Cowork simply accesses your local file system directly.
+Among Cowork’s most practical features is its ability to read and write local files without the friction of manual uploads and downloads.
+Previous AI workflows required users to copy-paste text, upload documents to a web interface, wait for processing, and download the results.
+Cowork accesses the local file system directly.

-This means you can point Cowork at a folder full of PDFs and say “Summarize each document and create a master index,” and it will work through them one by one without any manual file handling on your part.
-For professionals who deal with large volumes of documents — legal teams reviewing contracts, analysts processing earnings reports, researchers compiling literature reviews — this is a massive time saver.
+The user can therefore direct Cowork at a folder of PDFs with an instruction such as “Summarize each document and create a master index,” and Cowork will process them in sequence without any manual file handling.
+For professionals who handle large volumes of documents (legal teams reviewing contracts, analysts processing earnings reports, researchers compiling literature reviews) this provides a substantial time saving.

-Here is where the “works while you sleep” promise becomes literal.
-You can message Claude from your phone, describe a task, and Cowork will execute it on your desktop computer.
-Your desktop does not even need to be actively in use — as long as it is powered on and connected, Cowork can work.
+This is where the “works while the user sleeps” claim becomes literal.
+The user can message Claude from a phone, describe a task, and Cowork will execute it on the desktop computer.
+The desktop does not need to be actively in use; provided it is powered on and connected, Cowork can operate.

-Picture this scenario: you are commuting home on the train and you remember that you need a summary of all customer feedback emails from the past week for tomorrow morning’s meeting.
-You pull out your phone, message Claude: “Go through my Gmail, find all customer feedback emails from the past seven days, categorize the feedback by theme, and create a summary document on my desktop.”
-By the time you get home, the work is done.
+Consider the following scenario: while commuting home on the train, the user recalls the need for a summary of all customer-feedback emails from the past week for the following morning’s meeting.
+The user opens the phone and messages Claude: “Go through my Gmail, find all customer feedback emails from the past seven days, categorize the feedback by theme, and create a summary document on my desktop.”
+By the time the user arrives home, the work is complete.

 Scheduled Tasks

-Cowork supports scheduled tasks — recurring automated workflows that run on a defined cadence.
-Some powerful examples:
+Cowork supports scheduled tasks: recurring automated workflows that run on a defined cadence.
+Some useful examples include:

 - Daily morning briefing: Every day at 7 AM, Cowork compiles overnight news relevant to your industry, checks your calendar for the day, and generates a one-page briefing document